Video 3 prison guards charged in death of inmate

 3 prison guards charged in death of inmate

-Three guards at a Florida correctional institution have been charged in connection with the deadly beating of Ronald Ingram.
+Three guards at a Florida correctional institution have been charged with murder in connection with the beating death of Ronald Ingram.

 Examined